controversial/maze-cv/README.md

 # maze-cv
-Solve a maze simply by pointing a camera at it
+A project that aims to solve mazes plotted on graph paper simply by pointing your device's camera at the maze.

+Checklist:

+- [x] Pathfinding
+- [x] Basic image input
+- [ ] Computer vision